crcn/tandem-old/README.md

 - To reduce the amount of tooling required to build a web application.
 Tandem will give users the option to build their _entire_ web application with a click of a button.
 - To integrate with languages that are 100% editable in Tandem.
 Paperclip will be supported for starters, but other languages such as Vue, and Angular may be supported in the future.
 - To provide visual aid around web features with tooltips & suggestions on web design.
 - To reduce vendor lock-in.
-You shouldn't be stuck using Tandem if you don't want to use it anymore.
+You shouldn't be stuck using Tandem if you don't want to use it.

 ### Tandem Non-goals